redsuperbat/rustproof/README.md

 ## Adding Dictionaries

-Since Rustproof is based on Hunspell, you can add many additional dictionaries.
+- Since Rustproof is based on Hunspell, you can add many additional dictionaries.
 See [this repository](https://github.com/wooorm/dictionaries/tree/main/dictionaries) for more options.
+- If Rustproof detects that the dictionaries provided are not available on the local machine it will download and cache them using the reqwest library

 ## LSP Initialization Options (`init_options`)